-In order to verify eligibility on Medicare/Medicaid patients, contact the PSC at +1 888 289 0709 or submit an online inquiry at http://www.scdhhs.gov/contact-us.
+In order to verify eligibility on Medicare/Medicaid patients, contact the PSC at +1 888 289 0709 or submit an online inquiry at Contact a Provider Representative | SCDHHS.

 Ancillary and Other OOS Services

 Other health care services are compensable under the South Carolina Medicaid OOS program.
 For OOS referral questions, please contact the PSC, submit an online inquiry, or write to SCDHHS for more information.
 For professional claims, providers should write to: